ckeditor/ckeditor4-presets/README.md

 	> # Build a "basic" release, including all plugins available.
 	> build.sh basic all

-## Custom presets
+## Creating Custom Presets

-Apart from using predefined presets, you can create custom preset manually and use it with `build.sh` script.
-As an example, let's create preset including basic configuration with [Editor Placeholder](https://ckeditor.com/cke4/addon/editorplaceholder) plugin.
+Apart from using predefined presets, you can create a custom preset manually and use it with `build.sh` script.
+As an example, let's create a preset including basic configuration with [Editor Placeholder](https://ckeditor.com/cke4/addon/editorplaceholder) plugin.

+### 1. Adding build configuration file

 Create builder configuration file at `presets/custom-build-config.js`: